aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ## Initialize Your Backend

-To start working with Amplify CLI for your Ionic app, run the following command in your project's root folder:
+To initialize your backend, run the following command in your project's root folder:
 ```bash
 $ amplify init
 ```